HackerYou/json-proxy/README.md

 ## How to deploy

+### System prerequisites

 To deploy on a single Linux host use the following directions.
+These are best all run as root except launching the actual app unless its as a container.

 These are specific to Rocky Linux 8, but should work on CentOS 8 and RHEL 8 as well.